 All pizzas are not created equal.
-There is Detroit pizza.
+There is Detroit-style pizza.
 Chicago pizza.
 Neapolitan.
 California pizza.
 Jersey pizza.
-What makes them different?
+But, what makes them different?
 Let’s take a look at each over the next few weeks and months.

 Detroit-style pizza is a rectangular pizza with a thick crust that is crispy and chewy.